This Wednesday reprint was first published on August 8, 2012. I've made some edits and added a brief introduction — Dave

 I shall the explain the title of this essay in its conclusion.
 Keep that thought in mind.

 I ran across an article at Jesse's Cafe Americain called Morris Berman On the Decline of Empire: 'Why America Failed'.
 It seems that Jesse (real name unknown to me) is unhappy with Berman's conclusion—why America failed, past tense.
-I recently read Berman's book, at least the interesting parts, and my own conclusion was that Berman is confused about a lot of things.
-For example, he does not seem to appreciate the depth & scope of the energy/ecological predicament of humankind.
+I recently read Berman's book, at least the interesting parts, and my own conclusion was that Berman is confused about a lot of things, although he is right about many aspects of American culture.
+For example, he does not seem to appreciate the depth and scope of the ecological predicament of humankind.

 However, I must leave Berman for another day.
 Let's get back to Jesse.

 To say that Morris Berman has a 'dark vision' to share is an understatement.

 I think his view is legitimate, but only if you look at one somewhat narrow aspect of the American character, and ignore all the rest.
 It seems to be singularly focused to the point of distortion by a depressive fatalism.

 Actually, I'm the fatalistic one.
 Berman looks like an optimist compared to me.